micheal-ndoh/Fibonacci_app/README.md

 - Optimize the application for performance.
 - optimize the application for size.
 - Add more languages to the application.
+- Add an icon for the application.

+## DONE

 - Add more themes to the application.
-- Add an icon for the application.

 ## Feedback

 If you have any feedback or suggestions, please let me know.